loganrath/promotion/application.md

 --------------------------------------

 ### I. Successful performance of assigned duties with considerable independence, initiative and productivity, contributions to collection building and instructional effectiveness
+* Delivered over 1,000 individual projects of instruction.
+	1. I did this.
+	2. You did that.
+	3. They did the other thing.

 ### II.
 Supervisory and administrative ability
 ### III.
 Creativity in planning and problem solving and ability to handle successfully tasks of increasing responsibility and complexity
 ### IV.
 Professional Development Activities Related to Librarianship